 Classical guitar lessons in Trail, BC, Canada but also serving students in the Kootenays from Rossland, Warfield, Castlegar, Fruitvale, Montrose, and Nelson.
 All ages and levels are welcome.

-I recently moved to the Rivervale neighbourhood of Trail after teaching and performing in Victoria for the past 20 years.
+I recently moved to the Rivervale neighbourhood just outside of Trail after teaching and performing in Victoria for the past 20 years.
 I taught at the Victoria Conservatory for over 16 years and have adjudicated festivals, exams, and masterclasses for the Alberta Provincials, Mount Royal University, Calgary Guitar Society, Camosun College, and more.
 I grew up in Nelson and look forward to making music in the Kootenays once again.
+For my online lessons visit my lesson page on This is Classical Guitar.

 About the Lessons

 Lessons are positive, productive, and well-rounded.
-All students learn to read music notation, play in ensembles, engage with musicality, and use proper technique.
+All students learn to read music notation, play ensemble music, engage with musicality, and use proper technique.
 However, even the best classical guitarist should be able to strum basic chord songs and play by ear a little so part of the lessons are dedicated to becoming a well rounded guitarist and musician overall.
-I’m a music educator so learning comes first but I try to make lessons fun and enjoyable.
+I’m a music educator so learning comes first but I try to make lessons as enjoyable and encouraging as possible.

 I enjoy teaching a variety of students from youth, post-secondary, to hobbyist adults.
 Every student learns at a different pace and responds in a unique way.
 I look forward to working through the learning process with all my students.